alekivetz/canada-restaurant-analytics/README.md

 3. **Data Warehousing**: Loading raw data into a SQL Server warehouse using a Python-based ETL pipeline.
 4. **Data Modeling**: Building fact and dimension tables in a star schema optimized for analytical queries.
 5. **Analytics & Reporting**: SQL-based analysis connecting restaurant performance to neighbourhood demographics.
+6. **Data Visualization**: Interactive Power BI dashboard connecting to the Gold layer, visualizing restaurant performance, category distribution, and demographic insights by city and FSA.

 Skills demonstrated:
 - Python ETL pipeline development